hannahdevs/JASON/README.md

 ## Instructions

 Create a `.csv` to serve as the glossary with the first line `Property,Value`.
-Alternatively you could use a spreadsheet software and export as a csv, solong as your first row is correct.
+Alternatively you could use a spreadsheet software and export as a csv, so long as your first row is correct.

 Example:
 ```